cloudmesh-community/hid-sp18-419/notebook.md

 and write configuration instructions
 * 2018/02/25 Installed pyenv on Ubuntu VM
 * 2018/02/25 PR for minor edits to Handbook
+* 2018/03/07 Looked into the guts of pyenv a bit

 # Writing